 Thomas Jefferson Awards

-Presented to a corporation that has shown significant support for the natural sciences in Virginia, through contributions to: research, science education, or other relevant programs of the Virginia Museum of Natural History.
+The William Barton Rogers Corporate Award will be presented to the National Society of Black Engineers.
+This award is presented to an individual who has shown significant support for the natural sciences in Virginia, through contributions to research, science education, or other relevant programs of the Virginia Museum of Natural History.